 Resistance to letting go

-Over time, with success, her original hypothesis gets strengthened.
+Over time, with success, their original hypothesis gets strengthened.
 And so, the possibility of working with others brings with it the risk of slowing down the momentum achieved thus far.
 New partners mean new and different diagnoses, unfamiliar business processes and a different world-view.

 Organisations build their expertise and reputation on the basis of their focus areas of work.
 When asked to partner on a multi-approach idea, they fear that the process of ‘dabbling’ in this new idea, might dilute their expertise and carefully built domain knowledge.
 And if that happens, it could jeopardise funding for their core programme and therefore have implications on the organisation’s future.